 Finally, update apt and install percona-xtradb-cluster package:

-apt update apt install percona-xtradb-cluster
+apt install percona-xtradb-cluster

 While installing, you will be presented with two dialog boxes.

 In the first one you can decide if you want to enable caching_sha2_password or you want to use the old mechanism for hashing passwords.
 For the compatibility sake we decided to use the old one for now – this is something you can always change at the later time.

 The next dialog asks if we want to use existing my.cnf or replace it.
 Please keep in mind that in PXC 8.0 the structure of the configuration files in /etc/ directory has changed.
 We would probably want to keep the old my.cnf as it contains working configuration for our cluster, some tuned settings etc, but eventually this would have to be reviewed and migrated into new configuration file structure.